laro/Cilia/README.md

     - ~~`Float*m`~~
         - Whitespace _between_ type specification and variable name is mandatory.
     - ~~`Image image { width, height, 0.0 }`~~
-        - No list initialization for plain constructors, as there is no need anymore.
+        - No list initialization _for plain constructors_, as there is no need anymore.
         - There are generally _no_ unsafe integral promotions and _no_ implicit narrowing conversions.
         - See [Misc](#misc) / Mixed arithmetic and [https://stackoverflow.com/a/18222927](https://stackoverflow.com/a/18222927)
 - **Type inference** with `var` / `const`: